DylanEHolland/pykgr.old/README.md

 Which will build the package.
 The goal is to allow people to maintain a git repo similar to mypackages, that they could then pull from and build a root-free system of packages that, by default, install to $HOME/pykgr.

+## Tests

+You can run all tests running this in the root of the repo (please create a `~/.pykgr.conf` file for all tests to run)

+`PYTHONPATH="./:./tests pytest -m tests`

+They should all pass, as I've been running them before each push.